A fruity, floral jelly with a divine pink colour that looks and tastes perfect slathered on a scone

 Chamaenerion angustifolium has earned some romantic monikers for a common weed.
 In the UK, it goes by the chocolate-boxy name of Rosebay Willowherb, while in the US it is referred to as Fireweed — named for its tendency to spring up, phoenix-like, from burned ground.

 The resilient plant, which can produce up to 80,000 seeds per individual, was the first to bloom from London bomb craters in WWII and is considered by writer Leo Mellor (Reading the Ruins: Modernism, Bombsites and British Culture) as an “emblematic” after-image of destruction.
-Its tenacity makes it widespread across the northern hemisphere — where it stretches to Russia, it is known as Ivanchai, after the tea brewed from its flowers.
+Its tenacity makes it widespread across the northern hemisphere — where it stretches to Russia, it is known as Ivanchai, after the tea brewed from its leaves.

 While it is a familiar plant in Britain, often standing out in vivid pink, cone-like spears among ferns, it is an iconic summer plant in Alaska, where it grows in striking swathes across the mountains.
 In the northern state, white fireweed honey is made by the local bees while farmers’ markets all sell fireweed jelly, considered a tradition.